risha2211/Quantum-Computing/optimization/quantum-approximate-optimization-algorithm/README.md

 |+\rangle^{\otimes n}
 $$

-The parameter set is therefore:
+The parameters are therefore:

 $$
-\{\gamma_1,\ldots,\gamma_p,
-\beta_1,\ldots,\beta_p\}
+\{\gamma_1,\gamma_2,\ldots,\gamma_p,
+\beta_1,\beta_2,\ldots,\beta_p\}
 $$

-The value of \(p\) is known as the **QAOA depth**.
+The number of alternating cost-mixer pairs is called the **QAOA depth**, represented by \(p\).

-A larger \(p\) provides more variational parameters and allows the circuit to represent more complex quantum states, but it also results in a deeper circuit and greater computational requirements.
+A larger value of \(p\) gives the circuit more parameters and greater flexibility in representing the desired quantum state, but also increases circuit depth and computational requirements.

 ---

 ## Parameter Optimization

-The parameters \(\gamma\) and \(\beta\) are determined through a **classical optimization loop**.
+The parameters \(\gamma\) and \(\beta\) are not fixed values.
+They are optimized using a classical optimization algorithm.

-For a particular set of parameters, the quantum circuit is executed and the resulting state is measured.
-The measurements are used to calculate the objective value.
-A classical optimizer then updates the parameters, and the process is repeated.
+For a particular set of parameters, the QAOA circuit is executed and measured.
+The measurement results are used to calculate the objective value.

-The objective is generally expressed through the expectation value:
+The classical optimizer then uses this information to update the parameters and produces a new set of values.

+This process is repeated until the parameters converge to a suitable solution.

+The expectation value of the cost Hamiltonian is:

 $$
 \langle H_C\rangle